Railsware Products Studio LLC Data Processing Addendum

 Mailtrap as the Processor may hire other companies to provide limited services on its behalf.
 Any such sub-processors will be permitted to process Personal Data only to deliver the services Mailtrap has retained them to provide, and they shall be prohibited from using Personal Data for any other purpose.
 Mailtrap remains responsible for its sub-processors’ compliance with the obligations of this DPA.
 Any subcontractors to whom Mailtrap transfers Personal Data will have entered into written agreements with Mailtrap requiring that they abide by terms substantially similar to this DPA.

-A list of subcontractors is available to the Customer (article 5 of the Privacy Policy).
-If the Controller requires prior notification of any updates to the list of sub-processors, the Controller may request such notification in writing by emailing privacy@mailtrap.io.
+A list of subcontractors is available to the Customer in this DPA.
+If the Controller requires notification of any updates to the list of sub-processors, the Controller may request such notification in writing by emailing privacy@mailtrap.io.
 Mailtrap will update the list within seventy-two (72) hours of any such updates.
-Legitimate objections must contain reasonable and documented grounds relating to a subcontractor’s non-compliance with applicable Data Protection Legislation.
+Legitimate objections must contain reasonable and documented grounds relating to a subcontractor’s non-compliance with applicable Data Protection Law.
 If in Mailtrap’s reasonable opinion, such objections are not legitimate, the Controller may, by providing written notice to Mailtrap, terminate the Agreement.

 4.8.
 Notifications